Registration / Re-registration

 When you complete your initial registration at the University of Montpellier, either at the registration office or the academic affairs office.
 The relevant office will provide you with specific instructions.
 When you re-register, the card is updated with a sticker indicating the academic year.

-I lost my card, or it was stolen, or it’s damaged (creased, torn, etc.).
+I have lost my card, or it has been stolen, or it is damaged (bent, has holes, etc.).
 What should I do?

 You can request a replacement (for a fee) on CMSWEB via yourENT(click the “Student ID” tab).
-However, if the card is defective (inactive, not working, etc.), you must visit your academic services office: it may be a manufacturing defect.
+However, if the card is defective (inactive, not working, etc.), you must visit your registrar’s office: it may be a manufacturing defect.
 In that case, it will be replaced free of charge.

 Scol’Pass / Enrollment Certificate / Receipt of Payment

 The Scol’Pass is an A4-sized document that includes three enrollment certificates and a receipt for tuition and fees.
-The Scol’Pass is issued upon completion of your enrollment, upon request to your registrar’s office.
+The Scol’Pass is issued upon completion of your enrollment, upon request to your academic office.

 The Scol’Pass isn’t the only way to obtain a proof of enrollment.
-If you are officially enrolled, you can access it through your online account (ENT) (under the “My File” tab – “Enrollment” section).
+If you are officially enrolled, you can access it through your online account (ENT) (click on “My File” – “Enrollment” section).

 How can I obtain my enrollment certificate and/or a receipt for paid fees?

-You can download your enrollment certificate and/or receipt for paid fees from your ENT (tab “My File” – Section “Enrollment”):
+You can download your enrollment certificate and/or receipt for paid fees from your digital campus (tab “My File” – Section “Enrollment”):

 How do I activate my UM IT account (ENT)?